 Keystroke: m from Document menu

-From the main dialog, you may use the "Rename style" button instead of the OK button.
-This will cause DBT to prompt you for a new style name, instead of new beginning and ending codes.
+Renaming a Style: From the main dialog, if you choose the Rename style button instead of the OK button, DBT simply prompts you for the new style name, instead of opening the style edits dialog.